 Have you ever had a planning permission application rejected?
 Around one quarter of planning permission applications in England do not get approved first time.
 This can be very frustrating, especially if you have invested time and money in design and application fees.
 Whether you are working on an extension to your home or are planning for a major development, one thing that will always increase your application’s chances of approval is solid preparation.
-Applications often fail for the same kinds of reasons, including:
+Planning applications often fail for the same kinds of reasons, including:

 - Blocking a neighbour’s light